Scarle-t/objML/README.md

     pod 'Firebase/MLVisionLabelModel'
     pod 'Firebase/MLVisionObjectDetection'
     ```
     - These are Pods for Google Firebase Vision API, including ML Kit Vision Image Label (Both on device and Cloud) and on device ML Kit Vision Object Detection.
-New pods can be added when needed using same method
+New pods can be added using the same method
     - Your nano will look like this
     -![](https://i.imgur.com/p8RZhsl.png)
     - Once finish, press control-O to write to file, Return to confirm and control-X to leave nano